Treatment

 Resistance training plus adequate protein intake (1g per kg bodyweight per day) substantially mitigates lean mass loss and is the single most evidence-supported lifestyle intervention to pair with GLP-1 treatment.

-The honest answer for most patients
+The answer for most patients

 Yes, you probably stay on it indefinitely.
 The clinical data show this clearly.
 The economics will improve over the next 5-10 years as generic and competition arrive.
 The long-term safety record continues to look favorable but is not yet at decades-of-data depth.

 If you're starting GLP-1 treatment expecting to stop after 12-18 months, you're likely to be disappointed by post-stop regain.
-If you're starting expecting to take it indefinitely as a chronic condition treatment (similar to a statin or a blood pressure medication), the framework is more honest.
+If you're starting expecting to take it indefinitely as a chronic condition treatment (similar to a statin or a blood pressure medication), the framework is more accurate.

 See the full chart →

-Why you can trust GLP Chart Same scoring framework applied to every program.
+Why you can trust GLP ChartSame scoring framework applied to every program.
 No paid placements.
-No removal of unfavorable information at advertiser request.
-Pricing is pulled from each provider's public-facing page weekly.
+We never remove unfavorable information at an advertiser's request.
+Pricing is pulled from each program's public-facing page every Monday.